 DESCRIPTION

-"CHADAR" refers to the blanket or sheet as the Zanskar river transforms itself from a rapid river into a white blanket of ice during winter, a frozen spectacle awaits the trekker to be experienced of glass ice ranging from a bluish tinge to golden yellow that is seen during the few hours that sunlight reaches directly into the gorge to the milky whitish on a moonlit night - as said a trek journey like no other!
+"CHADAR" refers to the blanket or sheet as the Zanskar river transforms itself from a rapid river into a white blanket of ice during winter.
+This frozen spectacle awaits trekkers like you to get an experience of walking on frozen water that gets a bluish tinge and then transforms into golden yellow during the few hours when sunlight reaches the gorge and then to milky whitish color on a moonlit night.
+It’s a trek like no other.
+Get ready!!

 WHAT'S UNIQUE?

-Shopping in villages of ladakh.

 Walk on the frozen river.

 Chance to view the frozen waterfall, cliffs and even mountain fox.